 This was supported by a 1994 study, that found that, when looking at the relationship between time, distance, and speed, the understanding that took the longest for children to develop was the one between speed and time – specifically, the fact that moving at a faster speed can make moving a certain distance take less time.
 And more recently, a 2010 paper from Greece asserts that, for young children, it was possible to talk about distance without talking about time, but it wasn’t possible to talk about time without talking about distance.

-Of course, Baby doesn’t need to understand the relationship between time, distance, and speed before he can appreciate pictures of fuzzy bunny rabbits and grumpy tortoises, and he doesn’t need to be able to picture the race in order to appreciate the sound of your voice, but he might not fully understand the message of the story until he’s a little further along in his learning-by-observing-the-world about basic physics.
+Of course, Baby doesn’t need to understand the relationship between time, distance, and speed before they can appreciate pictures of fuzzy bunny rabbits and grumpy tortoises, and they doesn’t need to be able to picture the race in order to appreciate the sound of your voice, but they might not fully understand the message of the story until they're a little further along in their learning-by-observing-the-world about basic physics.

 How can I encourage Baby’s developing sense of time and space?

-Baby’s understanding of spatial concepts like what’s bigger, what’s smaller, and how things can fit into each other, will mostly develop on their own as he explores the world around him, especially through free-play.
+Baby’s understanding of spatial concepts like what’s bigger, what’s smaller, and how things can fit into each other, will mostly develop on their own as they explore the world around them, especially through free-play.
 Pouring water into different containers when playing in the bath can help reinforce ideas about size, and buckets, stacking toys, and other objects that can fit together in different ways are also good ways to illustrate this idea.

 - Daniel Casasanto, Olga Fotakopoulou, Lera Boroditsky.
 “Space and Time in the Child’s Mind: Evidence for a Cross-Dimensional Asymmetry.”
 Cognitive Science.
 34(3): 387.
 Web.
 2010.